 Other Bierfass relatives, namely the Hamer and Turner families also lived in Żohatyń or Jawornik Ruski.
 These families were somehow closely connected, for Esther described Szajndel as being of the ‘Bierfass, Hamer, and Turner houses’.
 Further proof of a connexion emerged from the immigration records of Feige Freifeld and Gittel Hoch, who listed their destination as the home of their cousin, Sara (Sure) Turner, on Rivington St in Manhattan’s Lower East Side.

-Josephine Gartner,
+Josephine Gartner, unknown date

 The farthest that my Gärtner family tree goes back is Ari Gärtner and his sister Matel (Molly) Gärtner, in south-eastern Poland around Sanok, near Przemyśl.
 Matel married Jonas (Jojne) Tepper and had four children.
 The descendents of Jonas and Matel are discussed in great detail in the summary of Tepper interests.